Darlington 10k and running events

 Why haven’t I received my race pack?

-If you entered after Sunday 6 July, you need to collect your race pack from Up & Running on High Row – we will let you know when these are available.
+You need to collect it from Up & Running.
+If your race pack isn’t there for whatever reason, please contact eventsteam@darlington.gov.uk.
 If you are unable to collect your race pack, you can get this from the race desk on the day of run.
-Please arrive one hour before the race to allow yourself time to collect and prepare for the run.
+Please arrive two hours before the race to allow yourself time to collect and prepare for the run.

 What do I do on the day if I forget my race number?

-On the day please go to the race desk located in the Market Square.
+On the day, please go to the race desk located in the Market Square.
 One of the team will check your entry and issue you with an alternative race number.
-There will be a £5 (cash) charge for new timing chip replacement.
+There will be a £5 (cash) charge for new replacement numbers.

 What time does the race start?